Winter Camping Tips

 1. Know the Weather

-Don’t just check the weather for Greenville and assume everything will be A-OK.
+Don’t just check the weather for Greenville and assume everything will be A-OK for adventure.
 Sunshine in Greenville can mean snow in the mountains.
 Check the weather for the park where you will be camping.
 A better option is to call the park ranger and see what the current conditions are and what they expect the weather to be.